What Is Slow Fashion [sləʊ ˈfaʃ(ə)n]

 However, it is important to consider that where we stand today, shopping slow fashion brands and buying sustainable garments is still a privilege.
 Not every customer is in the comfortable situation of choosing where they want to spend their money.
 Some people can only afford a t-shirt for a couple of dollars.
 Even if they wanted to support sustainable and slow fashion brands, they often can’t pay for it.

 That means it is even more important to look after the clothes we already own or shop second hand where possible.
-Not matter where you buy your garments, make sure you only buy what you really need and love it for as long as possible.
+No matter where you buy your garments, make sure you only buy what you really need and love it for as long as possible.
 And if you don’t want or need a piece of clothing anymore, make sure you hand it down or sell it to someone who will love it for a little longer.

 Now Onto The Good News

-- Love the clothes you already own.
-Look after them and repair them if possible.
+- Love the clothes you already own: look after them and repair them if possible.

 - Shop second-hand if you’re looking to ramp up your wardrobe.